 For ALL emergencies, call 911.

-The Olds Fire Department consists of a full-time Chief, a full-time Deputy Chief, an Administrative Assistant, a contracted Director of Emergency Management and 39 paid-on-call firefighters.
+The Olds Fire Department consists of a full-time Chief, two full-time Deputy Chiefs, an Administrative Assistant, a contracted Director of Emergency Management and 39 paid on-call firefighters.
 Please refer to the Town of Olds Fire Bylaw for complete scope of Fire Department authority and responsibility.

 - Alberta Wildfire (Bans, Fire Status, App for iOS)

 - Alberta Fire Bans (Direct Link)

 The Olds Fire Department's primary focus is to provide residents and businesses in the Town of Olds and Mountain View County with the following, but not limited to: